How to Use This Calculator

 Leverage Promoter Advocacy

-Encourage promoters to share their positive experiences through reviews, testimonials, or referrals.
-Their enthusiasm is a powerful marketing tool.
+Encourage your 60 promoters to share positive experiences through reviews, testimonials, or referrals.
+A 4:1 promoter-to-detractor ratio is a strong foundation for referral programs.

 Measuring Customer Loyalty with the Net Promoter Score Calculator